-He represents clients who work with a wide range of technologies and in various fields, including location tracking systems, internet business methods, two-way radio communications over the internet, personalized marketing technology, navigation and mapping systems, gaming technology, optical switches, plant patents, solar-powered and color-changing lighting products, low profile LED light fixtures, aircraft maintenance systems, and telecommunications.
+Daniel represents clients who work with a wide range of technologies, primarily in the telecommunications, automobile, LED, and gaming industries.
+Specifically, he has worked with location tracking systems, “error-proof” fastening systems, remote checking technology, video conferencing over IP networks, angioplasty with shockwave technology, Internet business methods, two-way radio communications over the Internet, personalized marketing technology, navigation and mapping systems, gaming technology, wireless communication systems, back lighting technology, optical switches, plant patents, solar-powered and color-changing lighting products, low profile LED light fixtures, and aircraft maintenance systems.

-Daniel has assisted clients with overcoming U.S. Patent and Trademark Office rejections and helping them obtain patents and trademarks.
-Specifically, he has handled patent prosecution issues for smart card technology involving biometric authentication and other security features to prevent identity theft.
+Further, Daniel has handled patent prosecution issues for smart card technology involving biometric authentication and other security features to prevent identity theft.
 He also has analyzed multiple patents relating to computer software and hardware for licenses and provided strategic direction on the protection of intellectual property for soft-drink bottling technology.

-Active in the community, he has delivered IP presentations and led panel discussions for college students admitted to law schools.
+Active in the community, Daniel has delivered IP presentations and led panel discussions for college students who have been admitted to law school.